dkgrizzly/Keyscan_EhBASIC_ROM/readme.txt

  After a few days of reverse engineering this firmware is the result.

  Attach a serial terminal to the Communications 1 port on the board and set it for 9600 baud, 8n1 RS232.
-At this time the Wiegand Reader CPU must be removed since it will constantly reboot the 65C02 when it reaches a timeout for comms.
+The PIC16F877 "Reader CPU" must be reprogrammed since it would otherwise constantly reboot the 65C02 when it isn't serviced.
- You will likely need to use the system reset jumper since the Reader CPU is normally responsible for the Power On Reset of the 65C02.

  The IO CPU can stay in the board as it won't interfere with operation of this firmware.